lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In ACK-Always mode, windows are used.
 An acknowledgement, positive or negative, is fed by the fragment receiver back to the fragment sender at the end of the transmission of each window of SCHC Fragments.

+This mode has been designed under the following assumptions

+* Data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly

+* The L2 MTU value does not change while a fragmented SCHC Packet is being transmitted.

 In a nutshell, the fragment sender iterates retransmitting the SCHC Fragments that are reported missing until the fragment receiver reports that all the SCHC Fragments belonging to the window have been correctly received, or until too many attempts were made.
 The fragment sender only advances to the next window of SCHC Fragments when it has ascertained that all the SCHC Fragments belonging to the current window have been fully and correctly received (lock-step behaviour between the sender and the receiver, at the window granularity).